Urban and Regional Planning (PLAN)

 LAND USE AND INFRASTRUCTURE PLANNING

 PLAN 641 Neighborhood and Community Land Use Planning (3) Land use planning for urban neighborhoods and small towns.
 Theory and practice of neighborhood planning.
 Neighborhood and community dynamics, reinvestment, and stabilization.
+Pre: 640 (or concurrent) or consent.

 RESEARCH AND PLANNING METHODS